CuriousInc/dation-woocommerce/readme.txt

 You can set prices, filter on (CCV) codes and enable specific 'Terugkommoment' features.

 == Changelog ==
+= 1.2.18 =
+* bug fix when importing products

 = 1.2.17 =
-* improve contact mobile view, add trainingName and trainingDate to lead note outpus
+* improve contact mobile view, add trainingName and trainingDate to lead note output

 = 1.2.16 =
 * improve contact form style